In Person 2024 Workshops | Week 2 | July 15-19

 Precalculus — In Person

-In this session we will explore this new course from the College Board which builds on a typical Precalculus curriculum.
+In this session we will explore this new course from the College Board which builds on a traditional college prep Precalculus curriculum.
 This is a modeling course with emphasis on constructing, interpreting, and understanding the limitations of the various model types.
-The course is broken down into four major themes including:

 Statistics — In Person